Harborg1/Hybrid-Cryptography/README.md

 ```bash
 ls
 ```

-You should see that the server.c and client.c files are in the folder.
+You should see the compiled server and client binaries in the folder.

 ---
 ### 5. Run the Programs